JuliaLang/julia/doc/src/manual/faq.md

 ### How does Julia define its public API?

-Julia `Base` and standard library functionality described in the [the documentation](https://docs.julialang.org/) that is not marked as unstable (e.g. experimental and internal) is covered by [SemVer](https://semver.org/).
-Functions, types, and constants are not part of the public API if they are not included in the documentation, _even if they have docstrings_.
+Julia's public [API](https://en.wikipedia.org/wiki/API) is the behavior described in documentation of public symbols from `Base` and the standard libraries.
+Functions, types, and constants are not part of the public API if they are not public, even if they have docstrings or are described in the documentation.
+Further, only the documented behavior of public symbols is part of the public API.
+Undocumented behavior of public symbols is internal.

+Public symbols are those marked with either `public foo` or `export foo`.

+In other words:

+- Documented behavior of public symbols is part of the public API.
+- Undocumented behavior of public symbols is not part of the public API.
+- Documented behavior of private symbols is not part of the public API.
+- Undocumented behavior of private symbols is not part of the public API.

+You can get a complete list of the public symbols from a module with `names(MyModule)`.

+Package authors are encouraged to define their public API similarly.

+Anything in Julia's Public API is covered by [SemVer](https://semver.org/) and therefore will not be removed or receive meaningful breaking changes before Julia 2.0.

 ### There is a useful undocumented function/type/constant.
 Can I use it?